Generalized Jacobians and explicit descents: The set for genus and hyperelliptic curves

-Let $T$ be a torsor under an elliptic curve $E$.
-We define the \defi{index} of $T$ to be the least positive degree of a $k$-rational divisor on $T$.
-The index $I$ of $T$ and the order $P$ of $T$ in $\HH^1(k,E)$ are known to satisfy $P \mid I \mid P^2$, and over number fields all pairs of integers $(P,I)$ satisfying these relations are known to occur \cite{CSpotentialSha}.
+For a genus $1$ curve $C$ there is a natural identification $C = J^1$, and $C$ can be endowed with the structure of a torsor under its Jacobian $J$.
+We define the \defi{index} of $C$ to be the least positive degree of a $k$-rational divisor on $C$ and the \defi{period} of $C$ to be the order of the class $[C]$ in $\HH^1(E)$.
+The index $I$ and period $P$ of $C$ are known to satisfy $P \mid I \mid P^2$, and over number fields all pairs of integers $(P,I)$ satisfying these relations are known to occur \cite{CSpotentialSha}.
+The following result gives an interpretation of the equivalent conditions of Theorem~\ref{thm:phicov} in terms of period and index of the $n$-coverings of $C$.